eclipse-tractusx/portal-assets/docs/user/02. Technical Integration/05. Company Role/Change Company Role.md

 <br>
 <br>

-With the "Submit" selection the overlay with the change details as well as the required term & condition approval are getting displayed.
+With the "Submit" selection the overlay with the change details as well as the required term & condition approval are being displayed.
 If the user approved all the necessary T&Cs the role change can get committed and will get effective in the same moment

 <p align="center">